Finistere/antidote/README.rst

     - Everything is as explicit as possible, :code:`@inject` does not inject anything implicitly.
     - Type checks when a type is explicitly defined with :code:`world.get`, :code:`world.lazy` and constants.
     - Thread-safe, cycle detection.
     - Immutable whenever possible.
-Overrides are not possible outside of tests.
 - Testability
     - :code:`@inject` lets you override any injections by passing explicitly the arguments.
     - Fully isolate each test with :code:`world.test.clone`.
-They will work on the separate objects.
+They will work on separate objects.
-    - Override any dependency locally in a test.
+    - Override globally any dependency locally in a test.
     - When encountering issues you can retrieve the full dependency tree, nicely formatted, with :code:`world.debug`.
 - Performance\*
     - Fastest :code:`@inject` with heavily tuned Cython.